I believe email is the best way to start a business online.

-If you do your first two jobs right, then this one should fall right into place.
-Remember, your job in an Email isn’t to sell a product.
+If the first 2 jobs are done right, then this one should fall right into place.
+Remember, the job of the Email isn’t to sell a product.
 That’s what the sales page is for.
-All you are trying to do is get people to click on the link.
+The goal is simply getting people to click on the link.
 To do this keep it simple and make the link easily visible.

-Check out this example of an Email from my book Email Lifeline that shows all three jobs functions in action:
+Check out this example of an Email from my book Email Lifeline that shows all 3 jobs functions in action: